comaeel1/calculator/README.md

 # calculator
-This is sample repository for calculator
+This is a sample repository for calculator